Biden administration rushes to accommodate border surge, with few signs of plans to contain it

-On several days this week, U.S. agents took more than 4,000 migrants into custody, nearly double the number in January.
+On several days last week, U.S. agents took more than 4,000 migrants into custody, nearly double the number in January.
 Roughly 350 teens and children have been crossing the U.S. border without their parents each day in recent weeks, four times as many as last fall, and many are stuck for days in dour detention cells waiting for shelter openings.
 While most adult migrants are turned away, unaccompanied minors are allowed to stay, as are some families with young children.

 President Biden will soon send top advisers to the border to assess the inflow and report back their findings, the White House said Friday.
 Although Department of Homeland Security officials have warned internally that the largest migration wave in more than two decades could arrive in the coming months, Biden officials have not said publicly what new legal or enforcement tactics they are considering, if any, to slow it.